Relrin/notifications-service/README.md

 ### Features
 - [x] Uses latest Elixir & Phoenix framework
-- [ ] Utilizes Redis as a service to broadcast messages to subscribers
+- [x] Utilizes Redis as a service to broadcast messages across server instances
 - [x] Ability to switch from Redis to Elixir OTP features, that allow directly broadcasting notifications between servers
-- [ ] Exposes PubSub communications over WebSocket connections (or potentially switch back to long-polling)
+- [x] Exposes PubSub communications over WebSocket connections (or potentially switch back to long-polling)
 - [x] Exposes Protobuf endpoints that allows to talk the service
-- [ ] Compatible with PubNub messages
+- [x] Authorization & authentication for the WebSocket connection & channels

 ### Running a dev environment
 To start up a service locally you would need to have installed Docker.